 It seems just one step from creating portraits to drawing cartoons, but it is a path scarcely walked.
 Portraits are a serious business while cartoons suggest there's not a lot of seriousness behind them.
 It's a misperception, cartoons may appear to just be an intentionally biased and amped visual interpretation, but tinkering with likeness has its limits; overstep them and it goes out the window.
 Just how far to take contortions is always the sketch artist's challenge.
 Cartooned faces must always retain the essence of a subject's appearance to be appreciated.

 When writing effective texts it helps when the writer is aware of etymology, rhytm and cadance in language.
 It is SEO for the mind.
-Many aspects of language are not consciously known by most people, but they nevertheless pick up certain things subconsciously which are aspects that can be used by aware writers of which I consider myself to be one to a certain extent.
+Many aspects of language are not consciously known by most people, but they trigger certain perceptions subconsciously that can be used by aware writers, of which I consider myself to be one, to a certain extent.
 To obtain a general idea of what I mean to express here please click this link that leads to an article about language in relation to Francis Bacon in my opinion blog.
 You can also click the image above to go there.

 Poetry to me is awareness in the form of a metaphor.
 I write rhyming poetry in the tradition of artists and visionaries of the past who understood that rhythm and cadance adds a dimension to common speech.
 In ancient times spells, magic writings and sacred texts were used to bring about events and fulfil wishes.
 It is a forgotten art, but it has not lost any of its powers.
 Poetry is putting to words feelings and thoughts that go beyond the (induced) boundaries of this dimension.
 This is what I attempt to practice.
 Click the image above to visit my poetry blog.